Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

 Here is the pattern in plain language:

-Over time, this becomes automatic.
-Your body learns: “This is how we breathe.”
+Over time, this can become automatic.
+Your body learns, “This is how we breathe.”

-• upper cervical extension to keep the eyes forward
+• Upper cervical extension to keep the eyes level

-This combination can increase demand through the back of the neck and can make the whole system feel stiff and guarded.
+This can increase demand through the back of the neck and make the whole system feel stiff and guarded.

 Tongue and jaw tension are often part of the same strategy